Government urges global collaboration to combat illicit financial flows

 The government has issued a call for increased international cooperation and partnerships to tackle illicit financial flows (IFFs), emphasizing the need for collective action to address this pressing issue.

-During the launch of a new initiative aimed at strengthening financial integrity and supporting sustainable development, Maureen Hinda-Mbuende, Deputy Minister of Finance and Public Enterprises, stressed the importance of global collaboration in combating IFFs.
+During the launch of a new initiative to strengthen financial integrity and support sustainable development, Maureen Hinda-Mbuende, Deputy Minister of Finance and Public Enterprises, stressed the importance of global collaboration in combatting IFFs.

 “Combatting illicit financial flows is a cornerstone of the human rights economy, and to building more fair and resilient societies that invest in human dignity, human rights, and justice,” she stated.